jadch/til/README.md

 * Merging two branches: `git checkout` the branch you want to merge to, then `git merge [branch to copy from]`
 * Undoing the last commit ONLY if not pushed yet.
 Your changes will still be kept in the filesystem: `git reset HEAD@{1}`
 * Untracking a file that has already been commited, after adding it to .gitignore: `git rm --cached [filename]`
+* Undoing a delete when you haven't yet commited: `git reset --hard HEAD^`

 ### Docker